Tree-lattice zeta functions and class numbers

 \markright{IHARA ZETA FOR NON-UNIFORM TREE-LATTICES}

-{\bf Abstract:} It is shown that the Euler product giving the Bass-Ihara zeta function of a finite graph also converges in the case of a non-compact arithmetic quotient graph.
-Despite the infinite-dimensional setting, it turns out to be a rational function, generally with zeros and poles, in contrast to the compact case.
+{\bf Abstract:} The theory of Ihara zeta functions is extended to non-compact arithmetic quotients of Bruhat-Tits trees.
+This new zeta function turns out to be a rational function, despite the infinite-dimensional setting.
+In general it has zeros and poles, in contrast to the compact case.
 The determinant formulas of Bass and Ihara hold true if one defines the determinant as limit of all finite principal minors.
-From this analysis, a prime geodesic theorem is derived, which, applied to special arithmetic groups, yields new asymptotic assertions on class numbers.
+From this analysis, a prime geodesic theorem is derived, which, applied to special arithmetic groups, yields new asymptotic assertions on class numbers of orders in global fields.